 Health drink: unforgettable taste, charming aroma, and colossal benefits!

-Thyme belongs to the thyme genus, which has more than 200 species.
-Its official name is “thyme creeping”.
-It is a low shrub with bright mauve flowers.
+Lamiaceae is a low shrub with bright mauve flowers in the thyme genus, which has more than 200 species.
+Its official name is “thyme creeping.”

-Thyme tea is often called “slimming tea” because it can suppress appetite, contains valuable nutrients, and helps not to overeat between meals.
+Thyme tea is often called “slimming tea” because it can suppress appetite, contains valuable nutrients, and helps prevent overeating between meals.

 Thyme tea

-It is difficult to overestimate the benefits of thyme tea: it is a real cocktail of vitamins, and essential oils, tannins, and acids.
+It is difficult to overestimate the benefits of Lamiaceae tea: it is a real cocktail of vitamins, essential oils, tannins, and acids.

 Thyme drinks